-General responsibilities include providing consulting to academic management and faculty for best practice with curriculum design, instruction, compliance (state authorization, ADA, etc.), and the effective use of teaching & learning technologies; ongoing development of online courses in a timely manner, one-on-on consulting and training to faculty, participating as a community member with academic departments, and providing administration of a LMS.
+General responsibilities include consulting with academic management and faculty on best practices with curriculum design, instruction, compliance (state authorization, ADA, etc.), and the effective use of teaching & learning technologies; ongoing development of online courses in a timely manner; one-on-one consulting and training for faculty; participating as a community member with academic departments; and providing administration of a LMS.

-- Identify and plan content design strategies and objectives, curriculum, learning activities, and assessments based on analysis of task, learner, relevant and current subject matter, and context.
+- Identify and plan content design strategies and objectives, curriculum, learning activities, and assessments based on analysis of tasks, learners, relevant and current subject matter, and context.

-- Manage course development projects from planning to implementation in accordance with instructional design principles including QM.
+- Manage course development projects from planning through implementation in accordance with instructional design principles, including QM.
 Develop and manage SNC course development workflow and status.
-This includes clearly developed processes that guide course development, and developed templates to provide scaffolding for design, and a consistent student experience.
+This includes clearly developed processes that guide course development, and templates to provide scaffolding for consistent design and student experience.

-- Facilitate online course development using two models.
-1. Instructional Designer as developer.
-2. Subject Matter Expert (SME) as developer with designer as consultant.
+- Facilitate online course development using two models: 1.
+Instructional Designer as developer, and 2.
+Subject Matter Expert (SME) as developer with ID as consultant.
 Emphasis is on online courses with both models, while applying sound online pedagogy and QM standards.